. JSON.stringify is\n safe-by-construction. */\n gtag('config', \"G-VZF1EHLEDH\");\n ","id":"ga-init"}])

 The Organizational Knowledge Graph: When Every System Shares a Brain

-When 19 enterprise apps feed one control plane, an organizational knowledge graph emerges — a live, connected model of every relationship, transaction, and decision in the enterprise.
+When 23 apps feed one control plane, an organizational knowledge graph emerges — a live, connected model of every relationship, transaction, and decision in the enterprise.

 Read →